Skip to content

 Every large language model is built on a massive corpus of text, web pages, books, articles, forums, documentation.
 During training, the model internalizes patterns about which brands are associated with which categories, problems, and use cases.

-Roughly 60% of ChatGPT’s brand recommendations draw from this training data (Profound, 2025).
+In exploratory testing by Seer Interactive, most questions did not trigger a web search at all, which means a large share of answers leans on what the model already holds rather than on live retrieval.
+Seer did not publish its sample size.
 That means the associations baked into the model’s weights during training matter enormously.
 If authoritative sources consistently described your brand as the leader in a category before the model’s training cutoff, that signal persists.

 This is why brand building.
 The kind that takes months or years of consistent messaging, still matters in the AI era.
 The training data is the foundation.